yjskrs/main/README.md

 ## Command List

 #### `help`

+Displays a help message to the user.
+Lists all possible commands and provides a link to the user guide online.

+Command Format

+    help

+Constraints

+> :warning: NIL

+Expected Outcome

+    1. A help message should be displayed as a pop-up

 #### `course`

+Displays a help message to the user.
+Lists all possible commands and provides a link to the user guide online.

+Command Format

+    course n/COURSE_NAME

+Constraints

+> :warning: You can only have one course at a time

+Expected Outcome

+    1. A help message should be displayed as a pop-up

 #### `requirement`

+Displays a help message to the user.
+Lists all possible commands and provides a link to the user guide online.

+Command Format

+    help

+Constraints

+    NIL

+Expected Outcome

+    1. A help message should be displayed as a pop-up

 #### `assign`

+Displays a help message to the user.
+Lists all possible commands and provides a link to the user guide online.

+Command Format

+    help

+Constraints

+    NIL

+Expected Outcome

+    1. A help message should be displayed as a pop-up

 #### `module`

+Displays a help message to the user.
+Lists all possible commands and provides a link to the user guide online.

+Command Format

+    help

+Constraints

+    NIL

+Expected Outcome

+    1. A help message should be displayed as a pop-up

 #### `modify`

+Displays a help message to the user.
+Lists all possible commands and provides a link to the user guide online.

+Command Format

+    help

+Constraints

+    NIL

+Expected Outcome

+    1. A help message should be displayed as a pop-up

 #### `delete`

+Displays a help message to the user.
+Lists all possible commands and provides a link to the user guide online.

+Command Format

+    help

+Constraints

+    NIL

+Expected Outcome

+    1. A help message should be displayed as a pop-up

 #### `view`

+Displays a help message to the user.
+Lists all possible commands and provides a link to the user guide online.

+Command Format

+    help

+Constraints

+    NIL

+Expected Outcome

+    1. A help message should be displayed as a pop-up

 #### `achieve`

+Displays a help message to the user.
+Lists all possible commands and provides a link to the user guide online.

+Command Format

+    help

+Constraints

+    NIL

+Expected Outcome

+    1. A help message should be displayed as a pop-up

 #### `import`

+Displays a help message to the user.
+Lists all possible commands and provides a link to the user guide online.

+Command Format

+    help

+Constraints

+    NIL

+Expected Outcome

+    1. A help message should be displayed as a pop-up

 #### `export`

+Displays a help message to the user.
+Lists all possible commands and provides a link to the user guide online.

+Command Format

+    help

+Constraints

+    NIL

+Expected Outcome

+    1. A help message should be displayed as a pop-up

 #### `exit`

+Displays a help message to the user.
+Lists all possible commands and provides a link to the user guide online.

+Command Format

+    help

+Constraints

+    NIL

+Expected Outcome

+    1. A help message should be displayed as a pop-up